mkarodka/RAGweaviate/readme.md

-Run docker container for PySpark-Jupyter and Weaviate
+Run docker container for PySpark-Jupyter and Weaviate.
 $ docker compose up -d

-Create data using Dataset Notebooks in work folder<br>
+Create data using Dataset Notebooks in work folder.<br>
 Use RAG notebook to push data to Weaviate, converting things to vectors and to query Weaviate.